Baha’i Faith and the Bible: Understanding the Differences and Similarities

 He would later be arrested, tried and executed by an Iranian firing squad.

 Baha’i tradition believes that after his death, a fierce black whirlwind immediately swept the city.
-To the observant and faithful student of the Holy Scriptures, this will no doubt, seem rather familiar to what we read of in the Gospel’s concerning the Lord Jesus’ death (Matt.
+To the observant and faithful student of the Holy Scriptures, this will no doubt, seem rather familiar to what we read in the Gospels concerning the Lord Jesus’ death (Matt.
 27:51-52).

 Following his death, thousands of his faithful followers would follow him to the grave, with many more being imprisoned.